Christine Gilbert: Ofsted

 Gilbert became HM Chief Inspector on 1 October 2006, replacing Maurice Smith.
 One of her key briefs was to oversee the expansion of Ofsted's remit from April 2007 to include the inspection of children's social services, adult learning and aspects of court administration, as this relates to children.

-Miriam Rosen, Gilbert’s successor, wrote in The Annual Report of Her Majesty’s Chief Inspector of Education, Children’s Services and Skills 2010/11, "In concluding this commentary, I want to take the opportunity to say a brief and personal word about Christine Gilbert, who finished her term as HMCI during the year.
+Miriam Rosen, Gilbert's successor, wrote in The Annual Report of Her Majesty’s Chief Inspector of Education, Children's Services and Skills 2010/11, "In concluding this commentary, I want to take the opportunity to say a brief and personal word about Christine Gilbert, who finished her term as HMCI during the year.
 Christine brought the new Ofsted together from its predecessor organisations in 2007.
 She brought extraordinary energy and personal drive to the service of children and learners.
 She passionately believed not only that everyone deserves the best from the services they use, but that every child can and should achieve and do well.
-That has been the vision which has animated Ofsted for many years, and it continues to do so today".
+That has been the vision which has animated Ofsted for many years, and it continues to do so today."

 Post Ofsted

-Since Gilbert left Ofsted, she is a Visiting Professor at the UCL Institute of Education.
+Since Gilbert left Ofsted, she is a visiting professor at the UCL Institute of Education.
 She undertook a number of reviews including chairing the Academies Commission which published Unleashing Greatness: Getting the best from an academised system (2013).

 On Monday 5 November 2012, Gilbert took up a post as Acting Chief Executive of the Council in the London Borough of Brent, initially for a six-month appointment, succeeding Gareth Daniel who left at short notice earlier in the year, but stayed for three years.

 Since 2016, she has been the Chair of Future First, a charity that champions the establishment of a thriving alumni in every school so that young people can benefit from motivational role models.
 Currently, she is also Chair of Camden Learning, a school-led locality partnership that drives excellence and equity.

+Chair Ofsted

+In June 2025, Dame Christine Gilbert returned to Ofsted, as she was appointed chair of Ofsted.